This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 When the body goes without foods for all the hours, it will increase lipolysis and autophagy where our body begins recycling proteins.

-Fasting also promotes human growth hormone as the longer you abstain from the food your body becomes more sensitive to insulin.
+Fasting also promotes human growth hormone allowing greater muscle growth as the longer you abstain from the food your body becomes more sensitive to insulin.

 When insulin is high, it makes it super challenging to lose weight, but when insulin is low, the body can become a fat burning machine.